luispedro/luispedro_org/index.rst

    :class: float-right

-**Moving to Fudan University**: I will be starting `my own research group
+I am the principal investigator of the `Big Data Biology Lab
-<http://big-data-biology.org>`__ at Fudan University (Shanghai) in mid-2018.
+<http://big-data-biology.org>`__ at Fudan University (Shanghai) since September
+2018.
+Our group works in computational biology, with a focus on the very large-scale.

-I am a computational biologist.
-I work at the European Molecular Biology Laboratory (EMBL) in `Peer Bork's group <http://www.embl.de/~bork/>`__ in microbial community analysis using metagenomics.
+Previously, I worked at the European Molecular Biology Laboratory (EMBL) in `Peer Bork's group <http://www.embl.de/~bork/>`__ in microbial community analysis using metagenomics.
 I have a PhD from `Carnegie Mellon University <http://www.compbio.cmu.edu/>`_ (2011), where I worked on